shaytamir/MyT-project/README.md

 - upload user's images page

 to open project:
-run the rest api on cli
+- run the rest api on cli commend:
-npm run go  /or/   nodemon .
+'npm run go'  /or/   'nodemon .'  ,

-run the front project on cli
+- run the front project on cli commend :
-npm start
+'npm start'.